Kellyanne Conway Says Adam Schiff Should Resign Over His Past Collusion Remarks

-White House Counselor Kellyanne Conway said House Intelligence Committee Chairman Adam Schiff should resign after Attorney General William Barr’s summary of special counsel Robert Mueller’s final report found no evidence of collusion between the Trump campaign and Russia.
+White House Counselor Kellyanne Conway said that House Intelligence Committee Chairman Adam Schiff should resign, after Attorney General William Barr’s summary of special counsel Robert Mueller’s final report found no evidence of collusion between the Trump campaign and Russia.

 Conway specifically called out Schiff, who she claimed has said that there was plenty evidence of collusion, and accused him of “peddling a lie day after day after day unchallenged.”

-The California Democrat, as late as yesterday, said in a tweet on Sunday that while Mueller’s investigation found evidence that “does not exonerate” Trump, Barr took two days to set that evidence aside.
+The California Democrat said in a tweet on Sunday that while Mueller’s investigation found evidence that “does not exonerate” Trump, Barr took two days to set that evidence aside.
 He also said that the report must be provided to Congress so the American people can judge for themselves.

 When speaking about Schiff’s unrelenting pursuit of collusion, Conway said he ought to “resign today.”